 - exposed to different temperatures than normal.

-- exposed to the open air when they are normally under cover.
+- exposed to the open air when they are normally inside.
 (They must have had at least brief exposures on their journey from the nursery to the shop.)

 Shocked plants can recover; they don't all die.

-It is December and cold everywhere in the Northern Hemisphere.
+It is December, and it's cold everywhere in the northern hemisphere.
 You place it in a spot where everyone can admire it, and then notice that the soil is a bit dry.
 So you place a saucer underneath and give it some water.
 There is every chance the plant does not actually get any of that water as its roots have not developed enough to reach down and take it.
 With any luck, the action of osmosis will uptake the water into the dry compost, but the chances of your plant getting any at all is slim.

 So yet more leaves drop off because it is thirsty.
 If it survives until January, it will start shedding all of its leaves because poinsettias are deciduous and lose their leaves over winter.